Felipevhm/m02project/README.md

 ### Users

-- **Initial Load**: The system loads a list of users already registered in the database.
 - **Registration and Login**: Endpoints for user registration and login.
-- **User Information**: Users must provide information such as name, gender, CPF, address, email, password, date of birth.
+- **User Information**: Users must provide information such as name, gender, CPF, address, email, password and date of birth.
 - **Validation**: Rules to prevent registration of users with the same CPF or email.

 ### Waste Collection

 - **Location Registration**: Users can register waste collection locations, providing name, description, location, geographic coordinates, etc.
 - **Google Maps Link**: Generation of a Google Maps link pointing to the registered location.
-- **Business Rules**: Specific validations, such as not allowing the deletion of a user who has associated locations.
+- **Business Rules**: Specific validations, such as not allowing the deletion of a user who has associated locations and only the users can deal with the routes that belong to them.

 ### JWT Authentication